thanhhh/dapr-workshop-go/docs/Assignment04/step-by-step-golang.md

    repository := tcRepositories.NewVehicleStateRepository()
    ```
    You can see in package `traffic-control-service/internal/traffic_control/repositories`, we deined a memory repository.
-   In this assignment, we will define new repository using Dapr state store instead.
+   In this assignment, we will implement new repository using Dapr state store SDK for Go.

-3. Create the file `traffic-control-service/internal/traffic_control/repositories/state_repository.go` in VS Code
+3. Create the file `traffic-control-service/internal/traffic_control/repositories/statestore_repository.go` in VS Code

 4. Define state store name